repository-service-tuf/repository-service-tuf-worker/docs/source/guide/Docker_README.md

 Important: It should use the same db id as used by RSTUF API.

+#### (Optional) `RSTUF_BUMP_ONLINE_ROLES_TTL`

+Bump Online Roles lock time to lease (TTL) in seconds.
+Default: 600

+This tasks runs every 10 minutes.
+This is the TTL time in case a task gets longer.
+It avoid one or more RSTUF Workers running at the same task.

+#### (Optional) `RSTUF_BUMP_ONLINE_ROLES_CHUNK_SIZE`

+Define the bump online roles chunk size.
+Default: 500

+RSTUF Worker can have large number of delegations (ex: hash bins).

+RSTUF Worker calculates automatically the chunk.
+Depending on the number of Workers and Roles it can be customized.

 #### (Optional) `RSTUF_REDIS_SERVER_DB_REPO_SETTINGS`

 Redis Server DB number for repository settings.
 Default: 1